 Takemitsu's career as a composer began with his participation with the multi-media group Jikken Kobo (Experimental Workshop).
 In the 1950s he served as assistant to the film composer Fumio Hayasaka (1914-1955), who composed the scores to some of the greatest Japanese films of the decade, including Kenji Mizoguchi's Ugetsu Monogatari (1953) and Sansho the Bailiff (1954), and Akira Kurosawa's Rashomon (1950), Ikiru (1952), and Seven Samurai (1954).
 After Hayasaka's death at the age of 41, Takemitsu composed his Requiem for Strings (弦楽のためのレクイエム; 1957) in his mentor's memory.
 Visiting Japan in 1958 Igor Stravinsky was impressed after hearing this composition on the radio, and spoke well of Takemitsu in interviews.
 Takemitsu's fame spread and international concert music commissions followed.
 Decades later, when he collaborated with the great director Shôhei Imamura—a leading figure in the Japanese New Wave—on Black Rain, Imamura's 1989 film on the atomic bombing of Hiroshima, Takemitsu wrote a score utilizing and expanding on his Requiem for Strings Unfortunately this film is not currently in the library's collection.

-An encounter with American composer John Cage and his zen-inspired work helped inspire Takemitsu to re-examine Japanese aesthetics.
+An encounter with American composer John Cage and his Zen-inspired work helped inspire Takemitsu to re-examine Japanese aesthetics.
 Cage had a profound impact on Takemitsu by imparting a positive view of Japanese tradition, divorced from the repressive, militaristic attitudes with which Takemitsu had associated with Japanese traditions during the war years.
 About this time he also gained an appreciation of traditional Japanese puppet theater—bunraku.
-Of this period, Takemitsu said, "I got a shock… I suddenly recognised I was Japanese," and, "I came to recognise the value of my own tradition."
+Of this period, Takemitsu said, "I got a shock… I suddenly recognized I was Japanese," and, "I came to recognize the value of my own tradition."

 A quiet and reserved man, Takemitsu's conversation, like his music, tended to include long pauses and silences.
 He was a passionate film-goer, regularly attending over 300 movies a year, and friends reported that a little alcoholic stimulation could inspire Takemitsu to entertain them with an endless recitation of the plots of obscure B-movies.
 Besides his natural love of cinema, Takemitsu noted from a practical point of view that a single film score could expose his music to a much larger audience than he could ever hope for with a concert performance.